wingpan79/telegram-text-to-speech/README.md

 https://cloud.google.com/docs/authentication/getting-started

-after downloading, Replace KEY_PATH with the path of the JSON file in .env
+Replace KEY_PATH with the path of the JSON file in .env

 ```python
 GOOGLE_APPLICATION_CREDENTIALS = C:\YOUR_CREDENTIALS_FILE.json